-These finding that swimming performance is correlated with specific essential fatty acids is consistent with finding in other species including other species of fish (some human/mammal findings and fish stuff).
-PUFA from dietary sources can lead to decreased swimming performance and/or increased resting metabolic rate in multiple species including eels, sturgeon and sea bass [Chatelier, 2006 #852;McKenzie, 2001 #862].
-However other research into the effects of fatty acids have found that increases in n-3 fatty acids lead to higher Ucrit values (Wagner et al., 2004) or increased critical swimming speed (Pettersson et al., 2010).
+Physical performance (Ucrit) of zebrafish was correlated with specific LC-EFA.
+This is consistent with previous studies (some human/mammal findings and fish stuff).
+In fish, PUFA from dietary sources can lead to decreased swimming performance and/or increased resting metabolic rate [Chatelier, 2006 #852;McKenzie, 2001 #862].
+However, other research into the effects of fatty acids have found that increases in n-3 fatty acids lead to higher swimming performance (Wagner et al., 2004; Pettersson et al., 2010).
 Interestingly, in the treatments where the FO has substantially higher PUFA, we see agreement with both Chatelier et al. and Wagners findings of higher overall swim performance but also a negative correlation between PUFA and metabolic measurements.
-Specifically we found a positive correlation between LA and SMR, but no correlation with Ucrit, which has been previously observed [McKenzie, 2001 #862], this is likely because all fish had ample LA and so there was not a large enough gradient of LA composition to pick up trends.
-This could be indicative of both lower and upper thresholds for PUFA in respect to swim performance, or a result of specific ratios of fatty acids within the diets.
+Specifically, we found a positive correlation between LA and SMR, but no correlation with Ucrit, which has been previously observed [McKenzie, 2001 #862]. this is likely because all fish had ample LA supply and so there was not a large enough gradient of LA composition to pick up trends.
+This could be indicative of both lower and upper thresholds for PUFA in respect to swimming performance, or a result of specific ratios of fatty acids within the diets.

 The n-3/n-6 ratios found in our diets were significantly altered likely due to an increase in LA found within both diets.
 Although this increase in LA means that the diets deviate from levels of LA found within cyanobacteria, this increase in LA enabled the examination of the potential impacts of imbalanced n-3/n-6 ratios on the incorporation and synthesis of EFA (Figure 1).
-Imbalances in n-3/n-6 have been implicated in leading to decreased immune efficiency [Oliva‐Teles, 2012 #863] and cardiovascular health [McKenzie, 2001 #865].
+Imbalances in the n-3/n-6 ratio have been implicated in leading to decreased immune efficiency [Oliva‐Teles, 2012 #863] and cardiovascular health [McKenzie, 2001 #865].
 The rates of LA uptake in fish fed CO compared to FO diets are specifically exciting.
 There is evidence that while CO fed diets are incorporating large amounts of LA, and continuously increasing their levels, the levels of LA in fish fed the FO diet are actually decreasing even as their diet holds higher amounts of LA (Figure 2).
 These results are exciting as they show that the fish fed FO are likely modifying LA into another source of energy such as monounsaturated fatty acids for energy storage [Maillet, 2006 #864].
-In CO fed fish levels of LA increase, while ALA which is also available in the diet is not increasing but is instead decreasing.
-One potential explanation for this is that it is being synthesized into EPA and then DHA, both of which also decreased throughout the experiment suggesting biological demand for these fatty acids.
+In CO-fed fish, levels of LA were higher, while levels of ALA, which was also available in the diet, were lower.
+One potential explanation for this is that it is being synthesized into EPA and then DHA, both of which also decreased throughout the experiment suggesting physiological demand for these fatty acids.
 From this we can deduce that metabolic processes were requiring the utilization of EPA and/or DHA and this need is possible drawing down ALA along with those two FA.
-Another potential explanation could be that LA and ARA are outcompeting their n-3 counterpoints at bonding points along the synthesis pathway and limiting the fish’s capability to increase downstream synthesis.
-This hypothesis is also supported by the minor but significant increase in ARA within the CO fish, even though their food source had non-detectible levels of ARA within it.
+Another potential explanation could be that LA and ARA are outcompeting their n-3 counterpoints at bonding points [where?] along the synthesis pathway and limiting the fish’s capability to increase downstream synthesis.
+This hypothesis is also supported by the minor but significant increase in ARA within the CO-fed fish, even though their food source did not contain any ARA.